 “Strava determines calorie expenditure from speed and time elevation alone.
 The problem with this [is that] it does not take into account how hard you are working.
 For example, it has no way of knowing you were riding at 15 mph because it was a recovery ride or because you were riding into a headwind.
 Similarly it can’t distinguish between a 25mph time trial or 25 mph sat behind half a dozen other riders.
 For all the scenarios the actual effort you use will differ greatly and therefore directly influence the actual calories burnt.”

-Strava does estimate power based on rider weight, bike and elevation, but again it’s working with limited data points and that means the picture it produces is pretty vague.
+Strava does estimate power based on rider weight, bike and elevation, but again it’s working with limited data points, so that means the picture it paints is pretty vague.

 So what should I do?

-For those using calories burned for guiding weight loss, Howard wouldn’t focus too much on the calories used given the problems with Strava and the like.
+For those using calories burned for guiding weight loss, Howard advises not relying too much on the calorie counter given the Strava’s accuracy problems.

 Maybe it’s Dan and his conspiracy theories rubbing off on me, but I’m going to take the readings with a pinch of salt (rather than a lump of sugar) from now on.